ChristopherChristofi/dir-lookup-batch-script/README.md

 ## Description:

 A batch script for data quality management.
-A batch script for validating the existence of a given filename/code that points to a file present in a particular directory; two resulting text documents are created, consisting of either a list of files found by the provided filecodes (lookupresults.txt) and therefore exist in the directory, or -- from the set of provided filecodes/names -- a list of files that were not found and therefore not present in the directory.
+A batch script for validating the existence of a given filename/code that points to a file present in a particular directory; two resulting text documents are created, consisting of either a list of files found by the provided filecodes (saved in lookupresults.txt) and therefore exist in the directory, or -- from the set of provided filecodes/names -- a list of files that were not found (saved in lookuperrors.txt) and therefore not present in the directory.

 ## Status: